petejonze/ivis/README.md

 ### Project Description
-ivis a Matlab toolbox for eye-gaze conditional psychophysical experiments.
+ivis a Matlab toolbox for running gaze-contingent psychophysical experiments.
 Key features include:
 - A standardised interface for a range of eye-tracking hardware (Tobii, SMI, Eyelink, etc.)
 - Automated buffering, smoothing, and storing of eye-tracking data
 - Support for manual claibration/drift-correction of the eye-tracker